ajsat007/InstaCartClone/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Instagram Clone is a full-stack software application developed to replicate the core features of the popular social media platform, Instagram.
-This project includes the basic features such as user registration, profile creation, uploading and sharing photos and videos, commenting and liking functionality, a news feed to display user activity, and direct messaging.
+InstaCart Clone is a full-stack software application developed to replicate the core features of the popular E-commerce platform, InstaCart.
+This project includes basic features such as user registration, profile creation, .....
 The aim of this project is to provide a similar user experience to the original app, with additional features and customization options.
-With this clone, users can create their own profiles, connect with friends and family, share their photos and videos, and engage with others in a social network environment.
+With this clone, users can create their own profiles, ....

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.
+See [deployment](#deployment) for notes on deploying the project on a live system.

 ### Prerequisites
 What things you need to install the software and how to install them.